Murder of Kyriaki Griva: Criminal investigations

 Kourelis was charged with intentional homicide in a calm state of mind; illegally carrying and using weapons; and supplying and possessing drugs.
 His trial started in June 2025 at Evelpidon Court in Athens.
 Griva's father described Kourelis' relationship with Griva as being "coercive and exploitative".
 The prosecution challenged a comment made by the judge querying why Griva "loved [Kourelis] so much" if he was abusive.
 Kourelis' defence team argued that he had diminished responsibility due to having a history of mental illness, including psychotic depression and suicidal behaviour, and argued that he lacked awareness of his actions during the crime.

+According to the family's lawyer Mazaraki, the police officers failed to properly assess the risk as they were supposed to.
+In his words, “there is a terrible lack of adequate training; there is also indifference."

 Protests have occurred outside the court room, with some criticism of Kourelis being charged with homicide, which was felt by women's rights groups to ignore the gendered aspect of the crime and reflective of the Greek legal system's erasure of the gender dynamics that underpin crimes such as murder.

 On 29 July 2025, Kourelis was sentenced to life imprisonment for Griva's murder, plus an addition five years.
 He was also fined 1000 EUR.

 In January 2025, the Athens First Instance Prosecutor initiated criminal proceedings against four police officers in connection to Griva's murder for the crime of "fatal exposure by omission".
 A deputy commander was placed on four months' mandatory leave; a duty police officer and security guard on three months' leave; and an immediate response officer was fined €450.
 Griva's family described the sanctions as "ridiculous punishments".
 The family's lawyer, Eleni Mazaraki, stated that the police had a lack of adequate training concerning domestic abuse, in addition to a general indifference to gender based violence.'
 In November 2025, the trial started of the duty police officer whom Griva had support from immediately prior to her murder.
 The defendant gave their deposition on 14 November, following which they were released with restrictive conditions.
 The officer is facing charges of fatal exposure.
 In addition to the duty officer, the duty supervisor and a call handler are also facing criminal charges.

+In September 2026, Kourelis' appeal against his conviction began at the Mixed Jury Court of Appeal.